jescalan/roots/readme.md

 Make sure you have [node.js](http://nodejs.org/) installed, then just run `npm install roots -g` and you'll be all set.

+##### OSX Installs
+* If you encounter problems when installing.
+Please ensure Xcode and Xcode Command Line Tools are Installed.
+* From Xcode go to Preferences -> Download -> Command Line Tools -> Install to install command line tools.

 Usage
 -----